 The S2O program will significantly increase the use of participating journals, which would skew the royalty distribution under MUSE’s current royalty policy.
 To address this, royalties for the S2O journals will be allocated based on each journal’s average royalty share for the previous five years.
 For all other journals, the current royalty model will remain in effect.
 This will ensure the equitable distribution of royalties for both S2O and conventional MUSE titles.

 MUSE will guarantee that journals participating in the initial 2025 S2O offer will earn royalties no less than their average royalty for the most recent five years.
 This guarantee will apply to journals that commit to the S2O program by December 31, 2023 and will extend for the first three years of the offer.
+In the event that the sustainability threshold is not achieved, and content is not published OA, all journals participating in the MUSE S2O program will still be paid royalties according to their guarantee.

 Publishers wishing to discuss S2O participation and guaranteed royalty amounts for their specific journals should contact MUSE Publisher Relations.